Rowdy Rathore

 Rowdy Rathore is a 2012 Indian Hindi-language action film directed by Prabhu Deva and produced by Sanjay Leela Bhansali and Ronnie Screwvala under the UTV Motion Pictures and Bhansali Productions banners.
-A remake of the 2006 Telugu film Vikramarkudu, based on an original story written by V. Vijayendra Prasad, it stars Akshay Kumar in double roles of a brave police officer and thief.
+A remake of the 2006 Telugu film Vikramarkudu, based on an original story written by V. Vijayendra Prasad, it stars Akshay Kumar in a dual role of a brave police officer and a thief.
 The film also features Sonakshi Sinha, Gurdeep Kohli, Yashpal Sharma and Paresh Ganatra in supporting roles, while Nassar portrays the main antagonist.
-In the film, Vikram Rathore, a brave police officer, dies at the hands of corrupt politicians.
-But his team replaces him with Shiva, a thief who happens to be his look-alike, in an attempt to catch the culprits.
+In the film, Vikram Rathore, a brave and honest police officer is killed by a gangster named Baapji.
+But his team replaces him with Shiva, a thief who happens to be his look-alike, to avenge his death.